-So, let’s say you’re a women’s boutique in Tampa, Florida.
-You would target women in the 30-50 age range within say, one or so mile, from your shop.
+So, let’s say you own a women’s boutique in Tampa, Florida.
+You would target women in the 30-50 age range within, say, one or so miles from your shop.
 Hyperlocal marketing is specific, focused, and isn’t as overwhelming as a massive marketing campaign targeting everyone.

 This way, you can focus on a smaller customer base that wants to see your business rather than one who isn’t interested.
 Because of this, you need to focus on a small area.
 This may mean a neighborhood, town, or just a few blocks that surround your business.
 If you focus on too broad of a range, you’re stepping away from hyperlocal marketing.